zachbutton/crystalize.js/README.md

 #### Modes

-As mentioned in the [Basic usage](#basic-usage), we can collapse our shards into a partial crystal which can be preserved.
+As mentioned in the [Basic usage](#basic-usage), we can collapse our shards into a partial crystal that can be preserved.
 We might want to do this if we're processing lots of data, or alternatively, to minimize network transmission.

 Here's the diagram from before, as a reminder: